Halima-mandeq/Financial-management-app/README.md

 ## 🔒 Security & Best Practices
 - **Data Protection**: Real-time cloud persistence backed by Google Cloud Firestore with security rules.
-- **Server-Side API Keys**: Sensitive API credentials such as the Gemini API key are kept strictly on the Node.js backend server (`server.ts`) and never exposed to the client browser.

----

 ## 📄 License & Attribution
 - **Application**: Income Management System (Maareynta Dakhliga)
-- **Engineered with**: Google AI Studio & Antigravity